CATSSRIN/Tuyu/README.md

 - Utilizes HTML, CSS, and JavaScript to create an interactive web page.
 - Introduces who Roselia is and its members.
-- Lists Roselia's songs from Spotify.
+- Lists Tuyu's songs from Spotify.

 ## Technologies Used